nc1BitW/BitWanga-public/README.md

 I can move on without.
 We'll see.

-* No national "help".
+* No national "help"
-* No corporate "help".
+* No corporate "help"
-* No sponsor.
+* No sponsor
-* No "star".
+* No "star"

 Here a bitcoin address for donations: bc1q052eldwed4arlhlnj9yet2k5ywnmdyzfhn89f6